onury/custom-error-test/README.md

 # Custom Errors in JavaScript

 Custom errors are useful when you want to track code with context-specific information.
 There are several ways to define a custom error in JavaScript.
-But since inheritance is not a first-citizen feature in JS (until ES2015); there's also so much discussion on how to define a proper custom error.
+But since inheritance is not a first-citizen feature in JS (until ES2015); there's also so much discussion on how to implement a proper custom error.

 This module tests various implementations for custom errors, widely used by developers; such as methods making use of `Error.call()`, `Object.create()`, `new Error()`, `Object.setPrototypeOf()`, `extends` (ES2015) and `util.inherits` (Node).
 See `/errors` directory for [included implementations][errors-dir].